 R A Butler Academy will no longer be authorising term time holidays.
 If you choose to take your child out of school for holiday it will be classified as an unauthorised absence and the school will take appropriate steps with the Missing Education and Child Employment Service which may result in a penalty notice being issued.

-Should you wish to request a term time leave of absence please complete the Leave of Absence request form and return it to the office as soon as possible.
+Should you wish to request a term time leave of absence please complete the Leave of Absence request form via the link below:

 Poor punctuality is not acceptable.
 If a child misses the start of the day they can miss work and do not spend time with their class teacher getting vital information and news for the day.
 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.
 Good time-keeping is a vital life skill which will help our children as they progress through their school life and out into the wider world.